B.T. Dubbs

 “Ever since I was three, I have loved puppets.
 They don’t judge you,” Senior Chase Totoris said.
 “My personal hero is Jim Henson.
 He’s given so much back to the puppet community.
 I’m more of a self-taught puppet master, but I hope my skills will pull through on the AP test.”

-Puppetry exam using a home-made sock puppet.
+| Above: Student practices for her AP Puppetry exam using a home-made sock puppet. |

 After the multiple choice, testers begin a 45 minute writing section, where they are asked to analyze the impact of a certain puppet on the world.
 Sample analysis provided by the College Board is as follows: